Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges

-Besides enhancing the intrinsic network robustness against adversaries, several defense methods focus on data pre-processing (both clean and adversarial examples) without affecting the subsequent computer-aided analysis systems \cite{xu2022medrdf_D2, kansal2022defending_D51}.
-Generally, the data pre-processing aims at transforming adversarial examples into their benign versions for subsequent inference while making clean inputs remain unchanged.
-We can thus formulate a pre-processing-based defense as the following optimization problem:
+Besides enhancing the robustness against adversaries, several defense methods focus on data pre-processing (both clean and adversarial examples) without affecting the subsequent diagnosis systems \cite{xu2022medrdf_D2, kansal2022defending_D51}.
+Generally, data pre-processing aims at transforming adversaries into their benign versions for the subsequent inference while making clean inputs remain unchanged, achieving superior generalization ability against unforeseen adversaries \cite{yoon2021adversarial, zhou2021removing, dai2022deep, zhou2021towards, zhou2023eliminating, lee2023robust, sun2023critical}.
+We can thus formulate a pre-processing-based defense as the following optimization:

 where $\lambda$ is the weighting factor, and $\psi$ denotes the pre-processing module, which can be a parametric or non-parametric operator to mitigate the effect of adversarial perturbations.
-However, discriminative regions in medical images usually occupy a few pixels.
-The pre-processing methods for medical images still suffer from a higher risk of discriminative feature loss than for natural images.
+However, discriminative regions in medical images usually occupy only a few pixels.
+Thus, the pre-processing methods in the context of medical images still suffer from a higher risk of discriminative feature loss than that of natural images.

 Different from medical adversarial defense methods that aim at inferencing adversaries correctly, some works focus on the detection of input adversarial examples \cite{watson2021attack_D7, li2020robust_D24, yang2022defense_D67}.
 Adversarial detection can thus be regarded as a binary classification task to distinguish legitimate and adversarial examples.
-The main goal of adversarial detection is formalized as the following optimization:
+The main objective of adversarial detection is formalized as the following optimization: